 Tenacity.
 Vision.
 Honesty.

 Tomas Regalado seems pretty upfront about his core values.
-Those three words are printed in bold atop hundreds of blue-and-red billboards and bus ads proclaiming his run for mayor of Miami.
+Those three words are printed in bold atop of hundreds of blue-and-red billboards and bus ads all over town proclaiming his run for mayor.

-So why won't he admit he once helped raise thousands of dollars for a convicted terrorist?
+So why won't he admit that he once helped raise thousands of dollars for a convicted terrorist?

-The record seems pretty clear-cut.
+The record seems pretty clear cut.
 It's right there in a 1983 Miami Herald headline: "$21,000 Raised for Alleged Terrorist."
-In the third paragraph, Regalado proudly proclaims his radio station — WRHC (1550 AM), where he worked as news director — pulled in thousands with an on-air pledge drive.
+In the third paragraph, Regalado proudly proclaims that his radio station - WRHC, where he worked as news director - pulled in thousands with an on-air pledge drive.

-And Regalado apparently thought the guy was pretty swell, at least back in 1983.
+And Regalado apparently thought he was a pretty swell guy, at least back in 1983.
 Not that he'll admit it today.

-"Commissioner Regalado has never planned or held a fundraiser for Mr. Arocena," says Eric Duran, a spokesman for Miami's longest-serving commissioner, who was first elected in 1996.
+"Commissioner Regalado has never planned nor held a fundraiser for Mr. Arocena," says Eric Duran, a spokesman for Miami's longest serving commissioner, who was first elected in 1996.

 If you like this story, consider signing up for our email newsletters.